shashankatthaluri/puzzles/README.md

-Problem 1: !00 people in a circle
+Problem 1: 100 people in a circle with a sword puzzle

 100 people standing in a circle in an order 1 to 100.
 No. 1 has a sword.
 He kills the next person (i.e. No. 2) and gives the sword to the next (i.e. No. 3).
 All people do the same until only 1 survives.
 Which number survives at the last?